dieharders/obrew-studio-server/assets/getting-started.md

 ### Create/Switch between virtual environments (venv)

 venv is the recommended tool for creating virtual environments for Python v3.6 and up.
+You should always switch environments when working or pyinstalling a different binary (launcher versus app).

+\* Note If using VS Code you may need to set the interpreter (while in a py file, click the interpreter button at the bottom, navigate to `.virtualenvs/Scripts/python.exe`)

 1. Create a new environment: